-3a) Heritage considerations Question Asses sment guidelines Comments Is the site within or adjacent to one of more of the following heritage designations or assets?
-Conservation area Scheduled monument Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building Some mitigation will be required Adjacent to The Cottage (Grade II) and 1&2 Wattles Wish (Grade II) Community facilities and services Т Is the site, in general terms, close/accessible to local amenities such as (but not limited to): • Town centre/local centre/shop • Employment location • Public transport • School(s) • Open space/recreation/ leisure facilities • Health facilities • Cycle route(s) Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from services.
-Favourably Located Observations and comments The site is located within 1km of the high street however has a bus stop within 130m, to access public transport.
+Question Assessment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets? • Conservation area • Scheduled monument • Registered Park and Garden • Registered Battlefield • Listed building • Known archaeology • Locally listed building Some mitigation will be required Adjacent to The Cottage (Grade II) and 1&2 Wattles Wish (Grade II) Community facilities and services Is the site, in general terms, close/access local amenities such as (but not limited • Town centre/local centre/shop • Employment location • Public transport • School(s) • Open space/recreation/ leisure facilities • Health facilities • Cycle route(s) Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from service to): Favourably Located Observations and comments The site is located within 1km of the high street however has a bus stop within 130m, to access public transport.

 Other key considerations Are there any Tree Preservation Orders on the site?
-None No TPO within the on and around the ne site however a number of mature trees he site What impact would development have on the site's habitats and biodiversity?
-Unknown e includes some trees and adjacent to which may require a Phase 1 Habitat Public Right of Way None No rights of way within the site Existing social or community value (provide details) None - community or social uses, appears to have me description from street view Is the site likely to be affected by any of the following?
-Yes No Comments Ground Contamination ✓

-Site includes pylons/telephone masts
+None No TPO within on and around the site however a number of mature trees the site What impact would development have on the site's habitats and biodiversity?
+Unknown Potentially as site includes some trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.
+Public Right of Way None No rights of way within the site Existing social or community value (provide details) None Not used for any community or social uses, appears to have a paddock of some description from street view Is the site likely to be affected by any of the following?
+Yes Νο Comments Ground Contamination Ý Significant infrastructure crossing ✓ Site includes pylons/telephone masts the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations --- -- -- --